Alopalao/Lab4/README.md

 The port of the printer would always be ``111``.
 Its location can be found in ``http://localhost:631/printers/Malicious_printer_152_138_102_23``

-The print job that the victim starts, the attack will be performad as creating the ``ATTACKED`` file inside ``/tmp/`` with the content ``This machine has been attacked``.
+The print job that the victim starts, the attack will be performed as creating the ``ATTACKED`` file inside ``/tmp/`` with the content ``This machine has been attacked``.

-Check if your linux machine is vulnerable
+Check if your Linux machine is vulnerable
 -----------------------------------------

 To check if your current machine is vulnerable, the UDP port ``631`` can be checked if it is listening to any message.
-Or run the next command inside the linux machine presumed to be vulnerable:
+Or run the next command inside the Linux machine presumed to be vulnerable:

 ```
 sudo python3 check_vulnerability.py